Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Discussion

 \subsection{Combination with Existing Methods}

-Since \nickname and existing scalar LUT-based methods are optimized for different input lengths (shown in Fig.~\ref{fig:eval-prefill-length}), it is feasible to combine them to build a universal solution for more diverse inference workloads.
+\nickname is primarily optimized for tasks with long inputs and short outputs (e.g., summarization) or parallel generation.
+For more diverse workloads, \nickname can be combined with scalar LUT-based methods, switching between them based on the input token length to achieve end-to-end speedup (trade-off shown in Fig.~\ref{fig:eval-prefill-length}).

 For example, when processing a single user request, it is optimal to use \nickname during prefilling (parallel), and switch to scalar LUT-based kernels during decoding (usually not parallel), to minimize the end-to-end inference latency.

+Switching between vector and scalar LUT requires weight re-layout due to their different tiling strategies, incurring extra latency if converted at runtime or extra memory if pre-converted.